mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 ## Summary

 Running LLMs locally with Ollama gives you a private, cost-free, offline-capable alternative to cloud APIs.
-The setup is straightforward — install Ollama, pull a model, and start making API calls from Python.
+The setup is straightforward: install Ollama, pull a model, and start making API calls from Python.
 Features like streaming, conversation memory, prompt caching, and reasoning models make local models practical for many real applications.

 The main tradeoff is capability: the largest models that run locally (7-14B parameters on typical hardware) are less capable than frontier cloud models with hundreds of billions of parameters.
-For many tasks — code assistance, text summarization, data extraction, conversational interfaces — local models perform well enough, and the privacy and cost benefits make them the better choice.
+For many tasks (code assistance, text summarization, data extraction, conversational interfaces), local models perform well enough, and the privacy and cost benefits make them the better choice.

 ## Optional Practice Problems